thinkUXca/jekyll-now/_posts/2014-3-3-Creating-a-Whiteboard-Animation.md

 <figure class="figure">
   <img src="{{ site.baseurl }}/images/whiteboard_panorama.jpeg" class="img-responsive" alt="Complete Whiteboard Animation Panorama" />
-  <figcaption class="figure-caption">The Complete 4'x8' Whiteboard with Illustrations</figcaption>
+  <figcaption class="figure-caption">The 4'x8' Whiteboard Illustrations for the 'Writing Process Animation'</figcaption>
 </figure>

 We used a high-end home video camera with HD, and importantly, a great tripod.
 The drawings were done on a giant whiteboard, 4' x 8'.
 This was a difficult process: the artist had to be far away so that only her arm/hand showed, and had to draw vertically.
 If we did it again using today's technology, I'd likely use an [overhead document camera](https://www.amazon.ca/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=HD+USB+Document+Camera&rh=i%3Aaps%2Ck%3AHD+USB+Document+Camera).
 You can take your time when doing the drawings -- they're sped up using software during post-production.
 We had to re-record a few of the drawings because they didn't turn out as desired, but the viewer wouldn't know, as lots gets left on the proverbial cutting room floor.